codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 ## Implementing with RecyclerView

-We can also use a similar approach with the RecyclerView by defining an interface `EndlessRecyclerViewScrollListener` that requires an `onLoadMore()` method to be implemented.
+We can also use a similar approach with the [[RecyclerView|Using-the-RecyclerView]] by defining an interface `EndlessRecyclerViewScrollListener` that requires an `onLoadMore()` method to be implemented.
 The [LayoutManager](http://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html), which is responsible in the RecyclerView for rendering where items should be positioned and manages scrolling, provides information about the current scroll position relative to the adapter.
 For this reason, we need to pass an instance of what LayoutManager is being used to collect the necessary information to ascertain when to load more data:

 ```java
 import android.support.v7.widget.LinearLayoutManager;